Have you tried to learn English with YouTube?

 What marks them out as a cut above the rest is the fresh and simple presentation and the special focus on pronunciation.
 There are no scripts and no actors, just real, natural English language speaking.
 In common with many other language learning channels, there is interactivity as well.

-Linguaspectrum Interesting English takes a different approach from many other language learning channels.
+Britlish takes a different approach from many other language learning channels.
 It concentrates learning around interesting things that you may encounter.
 For example, there are lessons about the vocabulary you will need at an airport, creepy-crawlies (insects) and types of musical instruments.

-Learning English from YouTube is made a lot easier with EF podEnglish.
-These are slick, bite-sized 5-minute English lessons that are aimed at English language learners at every level, from absolute beginners to advanced students.
+Learning English with YouTube is a lot easier with EF podEnglish.
+These are slick, bite-sized five-minute English lessons that are aimed at English language learners at every level, from absolute beginners to advanced students.
 They’re well-structured with a three-part lesson plan: watch, learn and try.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.